rhysd/ghpr-blame.vim/README.md

 ## Setup API Token

-To fetch the information of pull request, this plugin uses [GitHub PullRequest API][].
+To fetch the details of pull request, this plugin uses [GitHub PullRequest API][].
 It may hit API rate limit when using this plugin heavily.

+Please generate and set an API token by below steps.

 1. Visit https://github.com/settings/tokens in a browser
 2. Click 'Generate new token'